PurviBhoyar21/Chip_Dataset_Analysis-with-Visualization/README.md

-# Chip_Dataset_Analysis-with-Full-Visualization
+# Chip_Dataset_Analysis-with-Full-Visualisation
 Hey there,
 Welcome to this repository

-This Project is based on data analysis and visualization.
+This Project is based on data analysis and visualisation.
 I have taken a dataset that contains chips records i.e. type of chip, manufacturer, chip weight, sales(monthly,yearly) , loss, profit ,etc.
 This dataset is from Quantium virtual Experience program.